zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void AudioRouteChangedHandler (AUDIO_ROUTE route);
 ```

-The SDK notifies the application that the audio route is changed, and is switched to an earpiece, speakerphone, headset, or bluetooth device.
+The SDK notifies the application that the audio route is changed, and is switched to an earpiece, speakerphone, headset, or Bluetooth device.

 <a name = "onApiExecutedHandler"></a>